residualvm/residualvm/README.md

 ### 3.1.
 Required files

-For both Grim Fandango and Escape from Monkey Island, you will need the original game files as well as the official update patch.
+For Grim Fandango, you will need the original game files as well as the official update patch.

 #### 3.1.1.
 Grim Fandango ####